 Locomotives with limited electrical pickups may stall when the wheels cross the frog.
 Crossovers and yards where switches are lined in rows present an even greater opportunity for loss of current as multiple wheels cross frogs at once.

-Power can be added to most switch frogs.
+The solution: Power can be added to most switch frogs.
 The current to the frog must be reversible however to match the polarity (+ or -) of the rail for which the switch is lined.
 This can be done with a manual switch or an electric relay.
-Many electric and some manual switch motors and machines have relays built in for this purpose.
+Many electric and some manual switch motors and machines have relays built-in for this purpose.
 A third option is to use extra contacts included in many stationary decoders designed for controlling switches through DCC.
 Controlling the frog polarity simultaneously with the routing of the turnout eliminates the problem of operator error.Continue to 2 of 3 below.

 02 of 03